dentremor/Software-Defined-Infrastrucure/doku.md

 Database-Name = "nextcloud"
 ```

-After we waiting a bit we can enter again `sdi3a.mi.hdm-stuttgart.de/nextcloud`, and now it should look like the screenshot below:
+After we're waiting a bit we can enter again `sdi3a.mi.hdm-stuttgart.de/nextcloud`, and now it should look like the screenshot below:

 ![](images/nextcloud2.png "Screenshot")